How are EDI’s global-service learning experiences different from regular study abroad or exchange programs?

 Are non-ILR students eligible to participate in GSL programs?

-Yes.
-EDI’s GSL programs are open to all Cornell undergraduate students regardless of their major, prior travel, or work experience.
+EDI’s India GSL program must be ILR students.
+However the programs in the other countries are open to all Cornell students, regardless of major, prior travel or work experience, with ILR applicants being given preference.
 We seek students who are mature, self-motivated, have abilities to work in unfamiliar environment, and have a positive attitude and strong interpersonal skills.
-However, ILR students are given preference during the selection process and applicants need to be returning students in Fall 2014.
+Applicants need to be returning students in Fall 2015.
 An understanding and appreciation of the disability focus of the program is expected.
 Applicants are selected based on the quality of written applications, recommendations, and an interview.

 Do I receive academic credit for my participation in a GSL program?

 You receive 1 credit for the mandatory pre-departure course you take during the spring semester before going abroad.
 No academic credit is given for the time you spend in-country.

 How do I pay for my participation in an EDI GSL program?